njerezlillo/improvedprocesscapability/README.md

 sim_Cpm_i: Contains the code for generating the tables related to the Cpm index in the i-th scenario of the simulation study. i = 1, 2, 3.

-sim_CpmA_i: Contains the code for generating the tables related to the Cpm^* index in the i-th scenario of the simulation study. i = 1, 2, 3.
+sim_CpmA_i: Contains the code for generating the tables related to the Cpm* index in the i-th scenario of the simulation study. i = 1, 2, 3.

 sim_Cpmk_i: Contains the code for generating the tables related to the Cpmk index in the i-th scenario of the simulation study. i = 1, 2, 3.